THE BOILERPLATE: HOW TO USE

 RESEARCH & DEVELOPMENT

-Stony Brook University is part of the management team of nearby Brookhaven National Laboratory (BNL), joining such prestigious schools as Princeton, Stanford and the University of Chicago on the list of major institutions that have a role in running federal research laboratories.
+Stony Brook University has the responsibility of co-managing nearby Brookhaven National Laboratory (BNL), joining such prestigious schools as Princeton, Stanford and the University of Chicago on the list of major institutions that have a role in running federal research laboratories.
 In addition, BNL and Stony Brook collaborate with Cold Spring Harbor Laboratory — one of the world’s pre-eminent private research institutes.

 STONY BROOK INCUBATOR PROGRAM

 The Stony Brook Incubator Program offers startups and young companies more than 100,000 square feet of rental space, or “virtual” participation in nonresident programs, across a technology spectrum from advanced materials and biotechnology (wet labs as small as 250 square feet) to clean tech, software, IT hardware and innovations too new to name.
 The program includes entrée to a billion dollars’ worth of technology and sector-focused programs, and offers specialized facilities access to the university’s exceptional faculty and student talent and assistance in securing early-stage financing.
 These resources include the New York State Centers of Excellence in advanced energy and wireless and IT and Centers for Advanced Technology in biotechnology, sensor systems and electric energy; the Strategic Partnership for Industrial Resurgence; and the New York State Small Business Development Center, all on campus or in the Stony Brook Research and Development Park.
 The Long Island High Technology Incubator — Long Island’s first — is the nation’s leading mixed-technology incubator, according to the International Business Innovation Association.
 Indeed, 55 percent of the incubator’s graduates are still in business — a more-than-five-time increase over the typical success rate for startup companies.